don-fink/NoteBook/README.md

 & .\.venv\Scripts\python.exe .\main.py
 ```

+## VS Code

+- Open this folder in VS Code.
+- Accept the recommended extensions when prompted.
+- Run the task "Setup dev env (.venv + requirements-dev)" once from Terminal > Run Task.
+- To run the app:
+	- Use Run and Debug panel and select "Python: Run NoteBook", or
+	- Run the task "Run NoteBook".

 ### Notes
 - Qt Designer binaries and tools come from `pyqt5-tools` and related packages.
 - If you only need runtime deps, use `requirements.txt` instead.